-February 2025 Divisional Written Examinations (DWE) Frequently Asked Questions (FAQs)
+Divisional Written Examinations (DWE) Frequently Asked Questions (FAQs)

-All candidates are strongly recommended to familiarise themselves with the February 2025 Divisional Written Examination (DWE) information on the College website.
+It is strongly recommended that all candidates familiarise themselves with the October 2025 Divisional Written Examination (DWE) information on the College website.

-The DWE comprises of two papers to assess your understanding of medical sciences and clinical knowledge.
+The DWE comprises two papers to assess your understanding of medical sciences and clinical knowledge.
 The exam consists of a combination of new and previously validated questions.
 All these questions will count towards your total score for the exam.